 This study provides the first complete source-to-sink budget for organic carbon (OC) in a river-fed fjord turbidity current system, showing how OC is distributed within the upper <2 m of sediment.
 OC fluxes are estimated for the fjord’s two river sources (Homathko and Southgate Rivers, which provide 94 % of the water and sediment discharge to the fjord), and compared to OC burial fluxes in different seafloor sub-environments.
 We estimate that the annual OC export from both rivers to the fjord is 23 ± 5 Kt C/yr, although this may not capture the full annual range of streamflow variability.
 The annual terrestrial OC burial rate of the entire fjord is estimated to range from 12 to 16 Kt OC/yr.
 This suggests that a relatively high terrestrial OC burial efficiency (60 ± 10 %) occurs within the fjord.
-Terrestrial OC is distributed as follows across the fjord seafloor; 63 ± 14 % of the total terrestrial OC burial occurs in the sand-dominated channel floor and lobe (covering 17 % of the fjord seafloor area), whereas 37 ± 14 % occurs in the mud-dominated overbank and distal flat basin (covering 83 % of the fjord seafloor area).
+Terrestrial OC is distributed as follows across the fjord seafloor; 63 ± 14 % of the total terrestrial OC burial occurs in the sand-dominated sub-environments (covering 17 % of the fjord seafloor area), whereas 37 ± 14 % occurs in the mud-dominated sub-environments (covering 83 % of the fjord seafloor area).
 Therefore, hydrodynamic fractionation of OC by turbidity currents leads to variable burial efficiencies in different sub-environments of the fjord.
 This study helps to understand how OC is buried within fjords over short (decennial to centennial) timescales.
 A comparison to other (non-fjord) turbidity current systems suggests that these systems consistently have high (50 to 100 %) terrestrial OC burial efficiency (Galy et al., 2007, Liu et al., 2016, Hilton et al., 2017; Baudin et al., 2020).
 Turbidity current systems may thus play a globally important role in the highly efficient delivery and burial of mainly terrestrial OC, which affects atmospheric CO2 levels over geological timescales (Berner, 1982) and food resources for modern benthic ecosystems (Włodarska‐Kowalczuk et al., 2019).

 Data availability: Discharge data for the Homathko River and Southgate River are available from https://wateroffice.ec.gc.ca; station 08GD004 and station 08GD010, respectively.
 Multibeam bathymetric data are held by the Geological Survey of Canada and Canadian Hydrographic Survey.
 Sediment core and river sample locations are provided in the supplementary material of this study, as well as organic geochemistry measurements made on each sample (Tables S1, S2, S7 and S8).